omitogunjesufemi/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-`9-add.js` | A script that prints the addition of 2 integers `10-factorial.js` | A script that computes and prints a factorial `11-second_biggest.js` | A script that searches the second biggest integer in the list of arguments
+`9-add.js` | A script that prints the addition of 2 integers `10-factorial.js` | A script that computes and prints a factorial `11-second_biggest.js` | A script that searches the second biggest integer in the list of arguments `12-object.js` | A script to replace value in an object